– Understanding the capabilities and limitations of the top technologies out there –

 Before using the GPT-powered skills of Brian for the first time, users must provide one-time consent via the regular Brian interaction channels via email, teams or slack:

 “I want to experience the GPT skills.
 I understand that the answers might not be factually correct or actual.
-I will not include personal data in my requests because of processing in the USA.
 I accept the disclaimer at https://www.askbrian.ai/gen-ai”

 GPT consent reversal